Diophantus of Abae

-Diophantus (Διόφαντος), born Herais (Ἡραΐς; 2nd century BC), was an intersex person who lived in the second century BC and fought as a soldier with Alexander Balas.
+Diophantus (Διόφαντος), born Herais (Ἡραΐς; 2nd century BC), was an hermaphrodite who lived in the second century BC and fought as a soldier with Alexander Balas.
 His life is known from the works of Diodorus Siculus.

 Biography

 Diophantus was born in the city of Abae, in Arabia, during the reign of Alexander Balas.
-Assigned female, his birthname was Herais.
+Mistakenly thought to be born a female, his birthname was Herais.
 His father, who was also called Diophantus, was a Macedonian Greek, and he married an Arab woman from the region.
 The couple's first child, a baby boy also called Diophantus, died at a young age.
 Diophantus Senior was perhaps a military settler in the region along with many other Macedonians.

 Diophantus was married to a man named Samias, who travelled abroad after they had been married for one year.
 Diophantus then fell ill with a fever and a tumour formed at the base of his abdomen.
 Doctors suspected this was a tumour in the womb.
 The doctors tried to apply medication, but on the seventh day of the disease, the tumour ruptured, and male genitalia appeared.
 Diophantus' mother and two servants witnessed this occurrence.
-The women dressed Diophantus in the typical feminine way, imagining that Diophantus had had homosexual relations with their husband.
+The women dressed Diophantus in the typical feminine way, imagining that Diophantus had had homosexual relations with his husband.

 When Samias returned from his travels, Diophantus no longer wanted to be married.
 Samias took Diophantus' father to court and the judges decided that the wife should return to the husband.
-Diophantus then removed his clothes, revealing themself as a man, protesting that the judges had forced one man to live with another.
+Diophantus then removed his clothes, revealing himself as a man, protesting that the judges had forced one man to live with another.
 Diophantus began to wear male clothes, and doctors concluded that his internal sexual characteristics had been hidden inside an egg-shaped compartment, through which there was a membrane through which excreta flowed.
-Doctors performed cosmetic surgery, giving their genitalia a "decent shape".
-It was after this operation that they took the name Diophantus.
+Doctors performed cosmetic surgery, giving his genitalia a "decent shape".
+It was after this operation that he took the name Diophantus.

 Diophantus then enlisted in the cavalry and fought in the forces of Alexander Balas.
-It is likely that they belonged to the Guard due to the "permanent character of [their] military service in the cavalry during peacetime".
-If their father was a military settler, their service would imply an inherited military service.
+It is likely that he belonged to the Guard due to the "permanent character of [his] military service in the cavalry during peacetime".
+If his father was a military settler, his service would imply an inherited military service.

-Samias, who was still in love with them, and yet was ashamed that their marriage was defined as "unnatural", appointed Diophantus as his heir and killed himself.
+Samias, who was still in love with him, and yet was ashamed that their marriage was defined as "unnatural", appointed Diophantus as his heir and killed himself.

 Diophantus' life also links to a prophecy that predicted Alexander Balas' death would come at the birthplace of the "two-formed" – meaning Abae, where Diophantus was born.